Wat Phrathat Phasornkaew, Petchabun

 Introduction written by the Abbot

 Wat Phrathat Phasornkaew was established in 2004 under the name ‘Phutthatham Sathan Pha Sorn Kaew’.
-Approval was given to establish a temple called ‘Wat Phrathat Phakaew’ on July 1, 2010 by the provost.
-The name of the temple was later changed to ‘Wat Phrathat Phasornkaew’ on 30 May 2013, to be in line with the location.
+Approval was given to establish a temple called ‘Wat Phrathat Phakaew’ on July 1, 2010.
+The name of the temple was later changed to ‘Wat Phrathat Phasornkaew’ on 30 May 2013, to be consistent with the location.
 Originally, the villagers called it ‘Phasornkaew’.

 Wat Phrathat Phasornkaew is located in Chaiyaphum Tham, on the hillside near the village of Tang Daeng, Khamp Son Subdistrict, Khao Kho District, Phetchabun Province in northeastern Thailand.
 There are about 10 acres of land purchased to construct a place for meditation retreats for monks and lay people.
-At present people are offering additional land, totalling around 35 more acres.
+At present people are making offerings to buy additional land, totalling around 35 more acres.

 In the year 2011 Phra Ajarn Parami Surayutho was appointed the Abbot of Wat Phrathat Phasornkaew.
 His intention was to create something new for Buddhism, so it would flourish in the province of Khao Kho, and to make it interesting for people who come to visit the temple in the future.
 Therefore, Phra Ajarn studied the Tripitaka until the idea crystallized of creating a memorial about the Buddha for people to worship.

-He found in the Tripitaka texts, the Buddhavaṁsa & Cariyapiṭaka, that in this Bhadda Kappa that there are 3 Buddhas: Kakusandha, Koṇāgamana, and Kassapa, and now we are in Lord Buddha Gotama’s time, and there will be a future Buddha, Metteyya.
+He found in the Tripitaka texts, the Buddhavaṁsa & Cariyapiṭaka, that in this Bhadda Kappa that there were three Buddhas: Kakusandha, Koṇāgamana, and Kassapa, and now we are in Lord Buddha Gotama’s time, and there will be a future Buddha, Metteyya.
 These five Lord Buddhas are teachers who help the world of humans and devas, and will lead their disciples to Nirvāṇa.

 For this reason Phra Ajarn Parami Surayutho had the idea of creating five Buddha images as a stimulus to make the people question the reason for the creation of the statues, which are stacked in a row one behind the other.
 If people have curiosity, they will ask questions and this will lead them to listening to Dhamma, and it therefore helps with the establishment and stability of Buddhism in Thailand.